SeanFxyz/assembler_exemplar/docs/programming/file_formats.md

                 - `"pos"` - A an array of two numbers representing the x and y coordinates of the chip.

-* `"wires"` - Maps wire ID strings wire objects
+* `"wires"` - An array of arrays representing wires.
-            Each wire object in turn maps segment IDs to segment objects, which have the following keys:
+            Each wire array in turn contains arrays representing segments.

-                - `"id"` - The id of the segment.
-                - `"pos"` - The position of the segment
+            Each segment array contains a start position and end position, where a position is an array containing an x and y value.

-## Recovery Data
+## Recovery Data (NOT YET USED)

 The recovery data format will consist of lines of text, each containing a Base64 encoding of a GDScript Dictionary which describes